How to Set Process Goals for Better Health

 While I realize this may sound like a lot, (I am, after all, a trainer, and it’s my job), you can get general ideas on process goals that may help you with your health and fitness goals.
 You can schedule your process goals each week to keep yourself on track.

-Benefits of Setting a Process Goal
+Benefits of Setting Process Goals

 There are many benefits to setting process goals.
 Whether you set them for your career and personal development or for your fitness and health, process goals can help you feel more positive and appreciative of your journey.
 Here are some of the benefits of setting a process goal:

-• Better mental health.
 People who only focus on the end result goals tend to be less satisfied and feel like they failed more than those who set process goals and focus on the journey.
 Process goals give you a healthier mindset that is open to growth and change and doesn’t hinge your self-esteem on accomplishing one thing.

-• Longer lasting results.
 By focusing on creating the habits you need to do to achieve your desired goals, you develop consistent healthy habits that last.
 Whether you achieve each outcome goal you set in time or not, you have ingrained healthy habits that can stick with you for life.

-• Results.
 Process goals help you achieve your desired outcomes.
 Although you are not solely focused on an outcome, doing the small steps that you need to get to the end goal will make a big difference in your ability to achieve your goals.
+Process goals give you the best chance of improving your overall fitness and health in your daily life.

 Examples of Process Goals